hashicorp/consul-ui-toolkit/CONTRIBUTING.md

 ## Running the test application

 - Run `yarn prepare` after any changes to the toolkit to build it to be consumed by the documentation app.
-- RUn `yarn start:documentation` to start the documentations apps server
+- Run `yarn start:documentation` to start the documentations apps server
 - Visit the test application at [http://localhost:4200](http://localhost:4200).

 ## Adding changelog entries